 Clearly, normal people want to pay their debts because they owe them and feel morally responsible to satisfy them.
 They created those debts and agreed to pay them back.
 Sure, hindsight is 20/20 and perhaps you may have opted for other financial choices in the past if you are currently in a whole lot of debt.
 But, what’s done is done and reality now is forcing the issue.

 What is worse is that not filing bankruptcy may cause you to be an unproductive member of society.
 And that is not good for anyone.
-Creating or obtaining employment and producing an economic and social benefit for yourself, your family and therefore for society as a whole, is very important.
-Relieving yourself of overwhelming debt may be what is necessary to move on.
+Creating or obtaining employment and producing an economic and social benefit for yourself, your family, and therefore for society as a whole, is very important.
+Relieving yourself of an overwhelming credit card debt or finding medical debt relief may be what is necessary to move on.

 Doing nothing is a choice.
 Owing too much debt for too long is a dead end.